-If you or someone you love has been injured in an accident that was not your fault, but caused by someone else’s negligence, you may be entitled to make a personal injury claim against the at-fault party.
-The following article is intended as a brief but comprehensive explanation of personal injury law in the state of Texas.
+If you or someone you love has been injured in an accident that was not your fault, but caused by someone else’s negligence, you may be entitled to make an injury claim against the at-fault party.
+The following article is intended as a brief but comprehensive explanation of injury laws in the state of Texas.

 What is a Personal Injury Claim?

 A personal injury claim is a civil law claim made by an injured party against the at-fault party who caused their injury.
 The at-fault party can bring a claim against an individual (for example, a driver who ran a red light) or a business entity (for example, a bar that over-served a drunk driver).

 In the case of fatal injuries being sustained, the deceased victim’s surviving relatives are entitled to make a wrongful death claim in lieu of a personal injury claim.

 Typically, a claim will not be directly against the individual wrongdoer, but against their relevant insurance policy.
 Thus, an injury claim is essentially a type of insurance claim, despite the fact that it is commonly regarded as “suing” the at-fault party.
 Additionally, when a claim goes to court, it is usually described as the injury victim versus the at-fault person, even though the reality is that it is the injury victim versus the at-fault person’s insurance company.

 Since a personal injury or wrongful death claim is based on civil law, its sole purpose is to compensate the injured party for their various losses.
 Although punitive damages may be sought in certain circumstances, a civil claim is not intended to punish the at-fault party.
 Thus, an injury claim is entirely distinct and separate from any criminal case against the at-fault party concerning the same incident.